nihlaeth/lilyflower/README.md

 ## TODO
 - [x] build in formatting for content lengths > 1
-- [ ] add sequence & iterator methods to Node
+- [x] add sequence & iterator methods to Node
+- [ ] add math to Node
 - [ ] add weakref to Node for object tree traversal
 - [ ] add support for objects with an open and close part (spanners, crescendo, etc.)
 - [ ] create lilypond data classes (duration, pitch, octave)